swaaws/ARiMg/README.md

 ## What's ARiMg?

-AR' iM' g'  is a helper that includes everything* needed to modify SD Card Images according to the [Acorn RISC Machine (ARM)](https://en.wikipedia.org/wiki/ARM_architecture) Platform. *bsdtar, Golang and GNU not included
+AR' iM' g'  is a helper that includes everything* needed to modify SD Card Images according to the [Acorn RISC Machine (ARM)](https://en.wikipedia.org/wiki/ARM_architecture) Platform.
+*bsdtar, Golang and GNU not included

+## Preamble
+In most cases you need to setup a arm (raspberry like) host.
+You get an img from the Website and flashing it with _**dd**_ to the sd card you plug network, keyboard, mouse, display and power.
+All fine?
+Then you don't need this tool.
+But what is if you don't have a keyboard, mouse and display because of idleness?
+-> This tool is your _**MASTER Branche**_

+You get an Provisioning user called: _**ansible**_  with the password _**ansible**_ and if the Host is booted up it pronounces over Multicast with his ip addr output.
+Your login looks like ssh ansible@[ip from nc -u -l 9999 or ./v4UdpMcastSrv]

+## What's open
+* GPT support
+* Zuverlassige ergennung der eingabe rootfs<->MBR/GPT
+* automatische provisionirung der erkannten hosts durch ansible
+* Passwort login per default aus
+* Ipv6 multicast announcing

 ## Download Structure

 In most cases the Operating System comes as a Compressed File with an Image(img) or as a Plain Root Directory(rootfs):

 - Plain Root Directory in ...
 (Your Flavour Compression Algorithm) i.e. ArchLinuxARM-rpi-2-latest.tar.gz
 - SD Card img packed in ...
 (Your Flavour Compression Algorithm) i.e. ubuntu-21.04-preinstalled-server-arm64+raspi.img.xz
 - ...

 ## Image Structur